panva/oauth4webapi/docs/variables/expectNoNonce.md

 • `const` **expectNoNonce**: unique `symbol`

+Indicates that no ID Token `nonce` claim is expected.

-Use this as a value to [processAuthorizationCodeResponse](../functions/processAuthorizationCodeResponse.md) `oidc.expectedNonce` parameter to indicate no `nonce` ID Token claim value is expected, i.e. no `nonce` parameter value was sent with the authorization request.
+Use this as the [processAuthorizationCodeResponse](../functions/processAuthorizationCodeResponse.md) `oidc.expectedNonce` value when no
+`nonce` parameter was sent with the authorization request.